kubecost/docs/architecture/ksm-metrics.md

  --namespace kube-state-metrics --create-namespace
 ```

-Add the KSM to your Kubecost values:
+Add KSM to your Kubecost Helm values in the extraScrapeConfigs:

 ```yaml
 prometheus: